-On Tuesday, November 8th, we, as a country, witnessed something that quite frankly many people thought and even more feared would never happen.
-Last night, we witnessed Donald Trump elected via the electoral college as the 45th president elect of the United States.
+On Tuesday, November 8th, we, as a country, witnessed something that quite frankly many people thought and even more feared would hopefully never happen.
+Last night, we witnessed Donald Trump elected via the electoral college as the 45th president-elect of the United States.
 White America overwhelmingly made the unilateral decision to turn the clock back on the entire country and what we saw was a staggering amount of white people collectively mobilize to protect the privilege and power they’ve spent all this time denying they had.
-For many this came as a surprise, but for many of us though, we saw it coming from a mile away.
+For many, this came as a surprise, but for many of us though, we saw it coming from a mile away.
 For the past 18 months, we’ve seen Trump stoke and encourage the absolute worst, darkest, vile tendencies and sentiments that this nation has to offer.
-And for the past 18 months his supporters have gleefully eaten it up with unfettered veracity.
+And for the past 18 months, his supporters have gleefully eaten it up with unfettered veracity.
 Trump ran a platform predicated on hate in its most virulent, unabashed forms and people all across the country not only chose to support him and that platform, they supported it with unprecedented zeal and enthusiasm.
 This in and of itself speaks volumes.
 The fact that millions of people voted for a brazenly misogynist, xenophobic, white supremacist is nothing short of a tragedy in the most literal meaning of the word.
 Trump’s rap sheet of despicable comments and behavior is so long it boggles the mind, including but, by no means, limited to: broadly painting Mexicans as rapist and murderers, calling for the unilateral deportation of 11 million people, demanding a religious test and ban of all Muslim immigrants to the country, suggesting to enact a unconstitutional nationwide stop-and-frisk policy, openly supporting and encouraging violence at his rallies, making disgusting comments towards women, overturn Roe v.
-Wade, there are so many the list could could literally fill a book.
-After all this was said and done, we saw white supremacy, xenophobia, bigotry and sexism take off its white hood right before our very eyes.
+Wade, there are so many the list could literally fill a book.
+After all, this was said and done, we saw white supremacy, xenophobia, bigotry, and sexism take off its white hood right before our very eyes.
 But the truth is, it never left.
 White supremacy and patriarchy are far, far stronger than many of us in this country ever wanted to believe.
 But how could this happen?
 Not in today’s new “post-racial” America.
-The big lie is there never was a “new” America, the original white supremacist model never went out of style.
+The big lie is there never was a “new” America, because the original white supremacist model never went out of style.